At a Glance

 Proposal Application Overview

-The Fiscal Year 2013 Budget for this program has yet to be appropriated.
+The Fiscal Year 2014 Budget for this program has not yet been appropriated by the U.S. Congress.
 Therefore, we cannot guarantee that there will be funding for the upcoming funding cycle.
-We will fund as many proposals as possible with the funding we receive in our final appropriation.
+We will fund as many meritorious proposals as possible with the funding we receive in our final appropriation.

-Important changes to the NMBCA program in 2013
+Important information about and changes to the NMBCA program in 2014

-Proposals must be submitted to grants.gov no later than 29 November 2012.
-Here is how to apply.
+Proposals must be submitted to grants.gov no later than December 3 2013.
+Click here to see an overview of the Grants.gov application process and SAM.
+Here is our guidance on how to apply.

 How is the Neotropical Migratory Bird Conservation Act program organized?

 There are two programs that you can apply to under the NMBCA.
-One is the core (traditional) program benefitting any eligible Neotropical migratory bird and the second is a pilot program designed to focus resources to a specific set of Neotropical migratory bird species.
-Proposals not selected under the pilot program are automatically considered for funding under the core program.
-The subsections in these instructions apply to the core program, the pilot program, or both.
+One is the core (traditional) program benefitting any eligible Neotropical migratory bird and the second is a IMPACT program designed to focus resources to a specific set of Neotropical migratory bird species.
+Proposals not selected under the IMPACT program are automatically considered for funding under the core program.
+The subsections in these instructions apply to the core program, the IMPACT program, or both.

-Species targeted by the pilot program are of high conservation priority, have a completed conservation plan for at least part of their range, and are expected to respond in measurable ways to the proposed activities within 5 to 10 years.
-On-the-ground conservation projects proposing to directly improve population status must focus upon one or more of the following:
+Species targeted by the IMPACT program are of high conservation priority, have a completed conservation plan for at least part of their range, and are expected to respond in measurable ways to the proposed activities within 5 to 10 years.
+On-the-ground conservationprojects proposing to directly improve population status must focus upon one or more of the following:

 Bicknell's Thrush (Catharus bicknelli)

-What information must be included in a pilot program proposal?
+What information must be included in a IMPACT program proposal?

 Proposals must clearly address the most important factors limiting growth or stability in populations of targeted species.
 Proposals should show clear cause-and-effect linkages between the proposed short-term (1-2 year) objectives and activities and identified long-term goals for improved population status.
 Applicants should: